Standard Chartered staff braced for big change under Winters

 The lender's shares (STAN.L) have risen nearly 10 percent in the last two days.

-Winters faces challenges including cleaning up the bank's books following a spike in bad loans, raising at least $4 billion (2.6 billion pounds) in capital, trimming costs further in an underperforming retail division and improving investment banking performance.
+Winters faces challenges including cleaning up the bank's books following a spike in bad loans, raising at least $4 billion in capital, trimming costs further in an underperforming retail division and improving investment banking performance.

 That mood reflects the expectation that Winters, 53, a seasoned American investment banker, will tackle some of the bank's problems head-on rather than argue, as Sands had done, that only smaller revisions to its strategy were necessary.